Steam's Most-Wishlisted Pirate Game Launches April 14

 Launch times vary by region.
 UK players are looking at 9 AM BST on April 14; US players on the East Coast get it at 4 AM ET, and West Coast players at 1 AM PT.
 Australian players have the most civilised deal at 6 PM AEST.
 Set your alarms accordingly.

-The real question is whether the Early Access version has enough content to justify the price on day one.
+whether the Early Access version has enough content to justify the price on day one.
 Thirty dollars is a reasonable ask for a game of this scope, but players should go in understanding this is a foundation, not a finished product.
-Windrose Crew hasn't gone into granular detail about what the 1.0 roadmap looks like, and I'd want to see more transparency there before calling it a slam dunk.
-That said, the wishlist numbers don't lie.
+Windrose Crew hasn't gone into granular detail about what the 1.0 roadmap looks like, and I'd want to see more transparency there before calling it a slam dunk. the wishlist numbers don't lie.
 This is one of the most anticipated indie releases of the year, and it earned that position without a major publisher behind it.

 April 14 is four days away.
 If you haven't added this to your wishlist yet, the Steam page is right there.